 • It’s important to discuss alcohol consumption while on metformin with a healthcare provider and to follow any guidelines provided.

-What can happen if you drink alcohol while taking metformin?
+What happens if you drink alcohol while taking metformin?

 Low blood sugar